 There have been no material changes in the system of governance during the year.
+Given the nature of the Company's business, the impact of COVID-19 is limited and no significant changes to governance arrangements were considered necessary.

 B.1.3 Adequacy of the Company's system of governance